Joan/Quiz/Readme.md

 Displayed in front of the players, and receives keyboard events so need to be focused on.

 * **Admin** – http://localhost:8080/admin
-Displayed on a separate device – triggers player shortcuts to `/player`.
+Displayed on a separate device – triggers player shortcuts & teams keycode to `/player`.

 * **Buzzers signal reception** – http://localhost:8080/receiver
 Receives buzzers signal on a different device – triggers buzzers keycode to `/player`.